ani1496/githubSearch/README.md

 # About

-This project is a React exercise for Hotel Engine that searches GitHub repositories using search API and displays all results.
+This project is a React exercise that searches GitHub repositories using search API and displays all results.

 ## Run Project